Williamston

 An old-fashioned brick exterior, handsome wooden bar, and smoky, saucy ribs can be found at Zyndas.
 Centrally located, Zyndas features southwestern classics and their famous slow-smoked meats.
 What began as a humble food truck almost a decade ago has grown into one of Williamston’s most beloved eateries.
 Guests come from near and far to enjoy tacos, quesadillas, full racks of ribs, and creative cocktails.

-Things To Do
+Things To Do in Williamston

 Williamston is one of the best places to tee off, with several golf courses in the immediate vicinity.
 The Wheatfield Valley Golf Course is one example.
 This public par 70 layout is popular with players of all skill levels, and guests also enjoy the facility’s driving ranges, attached restaurant and bar, and fully stocked pro shop.
 The Brookshire Inn & Golf Club is a private alternative also offering a golf league for members (when they are not teeing off individually).